tsionyx/nonogrid/README.md

 ## Features

-By default the `--no-default-features --features="clap std_time colored env_logger"` are enabled but you can disable almost anything to speed up and/or shrink the size of the application.
+By default the `--no-default-features --features="clap std_time env_logger"` are enabled but you can disable almost anything to speed up and/or shrink the size of the application.

 ### Arguments parsing